Drugs Used in Mechanical Ventilation Graphic

 Anesthetic Agents

-Anesthetic agents are drugs used to induce and maintain general anesthesia, a state of unconsciousness and insensitivity to pain.
-An example includes Propofol (Diprivan), which is used to provide sedation during mechanical ventilation in critically ill patients.
+Anesthetic agents are critical in inducing and maintaining general anesthesia, a state of unconsciousness and insensitivity to pain.

 Analgesics